-General education courses place a strong emphasis on core principles and theory that are designed to develop essential academic skills for enhanced and continued learning.
-General education courses are expected to develop critical thinking, problem solving and analytical skills, and enable individuals to prepare for and advance in their professional lives and contribute to lifelong learning.
+General education courses are designed for the student to develop essential academic skills.
+Course curricula delivers core concepts, principles and theory and course material is designed for the development of critical thinking, problem solving and analytical skills, as well as communication skills such as verbal, written and group work.
+General education courses enable individuals to prepare for and excel in their professional lives and contribute to lifelong learning.